If I had a nickel for every time I wished I had a science lab at my house, and the knowledge to put it to good use…

 Even more importantly, it’s difficult to find studies of the phytates’ effects in humans after consumption.
 Do they really inhibit absorption of minerals?
 (Probably.)
 But can we treat them, with the soaking process as described, to truly make a difference?

-I understand that Rami Nagel, author of Curing Tooth Decay and this controversial article does some independent research, but I want more.
+I understand that Rami Nagel, author of Curing Tooth Decay, does some independent research, but I want more.

 I was pretty excited when my mom, who reads my blog, saw my wish to have a pH test in my kitchen, unearthed some old pH strips for me.
 I spent a few days sticking them into food to see what I could find!